Bug Tracker

 ~/Library/Logs/DiagnosticReports/

-You can find your user library by holding down OPTION when you click the Go menubar item from Finder.
+Alternatively, you can find your User Library (as opposed to the System Library) by holding down OPTION when you click the Go menubar item from Finder.

 Because crash logs are really large, the easiest way to share them on GitHub (and with Apple via feedback) is via a GitHub Gist.